 How it all began…

 January is the annual Get Organized (GO) Month sponsored by the National Association of Productivity and Organizing Professionals (formerly called the National Association of Professional Organizers—NAPO.net).
-This special event is dedicated to raising awareness of the benefits of hiring a professional organizer and getting organized.
+This special event is dedicated to raising awareness of the benefits of hiring a professional organizer and/or a productivity consultant.

-It all began back in 1988 when Paulette Ensign first proposed the idea for an annual NAPO sponsored holiday.
+It all began back in 1988 when Paulette Ensign first proposed the idea for an annual NAPO-sponsored holiday.
 As often happens with trailblazing ideas, the thought was acknowledged but not acted upon immediately.
-Three years later, Susan Lannis, unaware of Paulette’s idea, became interested in the use of holidays as a public relation tool after coming across an article about Clean Off Your Desk Day (first Monday in January).
+Three years later, Susan Lannis, unaware of Paulette’s idea, became interested in the use of holidays as a public relations tool after coming across an article about Clean Off Your Desk Day (the first Monday in January).
 She rallied NAPO-Oregon to comb through Chase’s Annual Events looking for days appropriate for marketing campaigns.

 NAPO headquarters developed materials to assist members with the promotion of the first GO Week held in October 1992.
 Nancy Black, a Massachusetts organizer, completed an application to have the week listed in Chase’s Annual Events beginning the following year.